 Sylvie Fréchette went to Barcelona as the solo world champion in synchronized swimming.
 But her Olympic gold medal hopes seemed to have been taken away from her in the preliminary round when the Brazilian judge gave her a score of 8.7 for one of her compulsory figures.

 It stood out because every other judge had scored Fréchette in the range of 9.2 to 9.6.
 The judge immediately tried to change her score to the 9.7 she intended, but it was too late.
-So no matter how well Fréchette swam in the final, she was too far behind to catch American Kristen Babb-Sprague and ended up with the silver medal.
+No matter how well Fréchette swam in the final, she was too far behind to catch American Kristen Babb-Sprague and ended up with the silver medal.

 But in the months that followed, Canadian IOC member Dick Pound worked with the IOC and FINA to fix the situation.
 In December 1993, Fréchette was deemed to be co-Olympic champion with Babb-Sprague and received her gold medal in a ceremony at the Montreal Forum.

 Beckie Scott has the rare distinction of having been the owner of all three medals in cross-country skiing’s pursuit event in Salt Lake City.
 She began as the bronze medallist, celebrating becoming Canada’s first ever Olympic medallist in cross-country skiing.